 Through the initiative of Breizh Amerika founder, Charles Kergaravat, a unique musical collaboration between Breton and Garifuna musicians entitled the Breizh Amerika Collective has put forth a striking new album “Asambles.
 Uwarani.
 Together”.
 Trust us, you’ve never heard anything like it.
 Help support endangered musical cultures in New York and around the world.
 Donate $25 or more to… Continue reading Breton-Garifuna Musical Magic

-Over the last several months, led by project coordinator Nawang Tsering Gurung — originally from Mustang, Nepal and now living in Queens — ELA has launched Voices of the Himalayas, a new project exploring the lived experiences of migration and social change among Himalayan New Yorkers.
-The aim is to document the languages, cultures, social… Continue reading Voices of the Himalayas
+Over the last several months, led by project coordinator Nawang Tsering Gurung — originally from Mustang, Nepal and now living in Queens — ELA has launched Voices of the Himalaya, a new project exploring the lived experiences of migration and social change among Himalayan New Yorkers.
+The aim is to document the languages, cultures, social… Continue reading Voices of the Himalaya

 On Tuesday June 21 at 6:30 pm, come listen in on a live podcast taping, featuring ELA and The World in Words at the New York Public Library, one of the world’s great research institutions, with materials on over 430 languages.
 The hosts of The World in Words, Patrick Cox and Nina Porzucki, will explore what’s happening… Continue reading The World in Words: From Ainu to Zaza